parmjassal/troutTest/README.md

 - The indirection table provides the reference to the head of the node at all levels except the top level.
 - Both tree and indirection table are stable and represents the same truth.

+Space Complexity:- O(1)
+Time Complexity :- O(all nodes in the tree + constant 255 lookup into the indirection table)

 ### Algorithm

 - Iterate the top level using the node.